lespicker/jekyll-bootstrap/_posts/2014-02-22-pipiwai-trail.md

 If you intend to hike the trail, be sure to take the proper clothing.
 I see countless young people wearing flip-flops; not a good idea.
 Just ask a Park Ranger how many incidents happen with people wearing flip-flops.
 You'll want to wear hiking shoes (not boots) and pack a pair of water sandals in your day pack in case the streams are high and you have to ford them.
 I also find a pair of good Keen water sandals works well for the entire hike.

 There are times when you will need insect repellent.
-You should always wear sunscreen at these altitudes.
+You should always wear sunscreen at these latitudes.

 And while energy bars are an option, water is not.
 Take my word for it, pack more than you think you will need.